 What we do at renewal

 Every OnPoint client gets a free coverage review at renewal.
-We re-shop the market across our entire carrier panel — Progressive, Safeco, Nationwide, Travelers, Hartford and others — and we flag any policy still sitting on state minimums.
+We re-shop the market across our entire carrier panel — Progressive, Safeco, Nationwide, Travelers, Foremost and others — and we flag any policy still sitting on state minimums.
 If you're not sure what your current limits are, pull out your declarations page or request a free review.
 It takes five minutes and it's the single highest-leverage thing you can do for your financial safety this year.

 Want this dialed in for your situation?